samrub06/quiz-ai/README.md

 - **Security on Subject:** A backend filter is implemented to reject inappropriate subjects (racism, sexuality, etc.) and avoid sending such prompts to the API.

 ---

+// Before: 156 characters
+"with the fields: question, correctAnswer, explanation, type.
+If the type is "mcq", add a "choices" array"

+// After: 67 characters
+"with the fields: q (question), ca (correctAnswer), exp (explanation), t (type).
+If the type is "m", add a "c" array (4 options exactly).
+If the type is "tf" or "oe", do NOT include the "c" field at all."

+4. Response Processing
+Updated both parsing locations to:
+Parse the short field response from OpenAI
+Map short fields to long fields using the helper function Continue with existing validation and processing
+Token Savings:
+System prompt: ~67 characters saved per call
+Response parsing: Each question response uses shorter field names
+Overall: Significant reduction in tokens, especially for multiple questions